How To Get Cheap Theatre Tickets in London

 Every Friday at 1pm the National Theatre releases a limited allocation of £20 tickets for their various shows across all three of their performance spaces.
 It’s a great way to see the nation’s best without forking out and – better yet – the releases often include tickets for sold out shows.
 You can only book the tickets online, and like queueing up, they’re limited to two per customer -HOWEVER *insider tip alert* if you open loads of tabs on your computer and enter the Friday Rush on each one, you’ll massively increase your chances of emerging victorious.

 If you’re feeling limber, you can catch shows at the Donmar for a tenner by standing at the back.
 They go on sale the week before each performance, online and in person, and are a useful fallback for getting into popular shows that are quickly selling out.

 The Old Vic: £10 Previews

 The first five performances of every show at the Old Vic are hugely discounted, with half the seats in the auditorium going for £10.
 They’re released five weeks before the show opens, and it’s worth signing up to their mailing list to get alerts for this, as they’re understandably popular.
-Since you’re booking in before press night, you won’t be able to get tickets to critically acclaimed shows this way – but you’ll be some of the first in to see what could turn out to be the season’s hottest ticket.
+Since you’re booking in before press night, you won’t be able to get tickets to shows that have already got the thumbs up from critics – but you’ll be some of the first in to see what could turn out to be the season’s hottest ticket.
 Plus, the Old Vic has seriously high calibre productions, often with big names – so it’s not exactly a gamble.

 ALSO NOTE: Regular theatre-goers who want to save a penny or two can sign up to OV Extra, which gets you 10% off tickets, a 15% discount in the bar, ‘surprises’ and free tickets to ‘Voices Off’ events for a fiver a month.